Associate Professor of Britain and Empire

 I’m a historian of the imperial and global past, with a broad interest in the movements of peoples, practices and ideas.
 My research brings together a particular interest in the histories of imperialism, nomadic societies and desert environments in the 19th, 20th and 21st centuries.

-From 2015-18 I will hold an AHRC Leadership Fellowship to explore how the world’s desert environments became sites of heightened contest between nomads, nations and empires in the modern world.
-I am also the Principal Investigator on an interdisciplinary and collaborative AHRC Science in Culture project on the international campaign against the desert locust in the twentieth-century.
+I am the Principal Investigator on an interdisciplinary and collaborative AHRC Science in Culture project on the international campaign against the desert locust in the twentieth-century.
+Between 2015-18 I held an AHRC Leadership Fellowship to explore how the world’s desert environments became sites of heightened contest between nomads, nations and empires in the modern world.
 You can read more about both of these projects here.
 I’m interested in concepts of frontiers and borderlands in general, and have also written about maritime, mercantile and evangelical networks in the nineteenth-century Pacific.

 My teaching interests include the histories of imperialism and globalisation, the history of the British Empire, Middle Eastern history, Anglo-Japanese relations, and histories of migrations and mobility; I welcome enquiries from prospective research students in these fields.

 I grew up in Colchester, Essex and graduated from Magdalen College, Oxford with a BA in Modern History and an MSt in Imperial and Commonwealth History.
 Between 2005 and 2007 I worked in Tokushima, Japan, before returning to Magdalen to read for a D.Phil.
 I worked at the Universities of Oxford and Exeter before coming to Warwick in 2015 as Associate Professor of Britain and Empire.